Utmost Good Faith: Insured-Insurer Binding Part III

-Utmost Good Faith Binding Between Insured And Insurer Part III.
+Utmost Good Faith: Insured-Insurer Binding Part III.
 How did the insured make use of the loophole of the Utmost Good Faith?

-I eager to prove my capacity to earn the non-motor insurance profit commission besides the normal agent commission during my first year begin as an agent/broker after I quitted my full-time job in a general insurance company after passing the Chartered Insurance Institute (UK) with marine insurance major.
+I am eager to prove my capacity to earn the non-motor insurance profit commission besides the normal agent commission during my first year as an agent/broker after I quit my full-time job in a general insurance company after passing the Chartered Insurance Institute (UK) with a marine insurance major.

-I combed every inch of the industrial estate regardless the size of the factory.
-During the hot and sultry dried climate in the equatorial zone.
-I walked into a cafe to quench my thirst.
+I combed every inch of the industrial estate, regardless of the size of the factory.
+During the hot and sultry, drier climate in the equatorial zone.
+I walked into a café to quench my thirst.

-After the normal exchange card, he invited me to his office nearby to discuss Good In Transit policy.
+After the normal exchange card, he invited me to his office nearby to discuss the Good In Transit policy.
 The first year, everything went on smoothly.
-During the second year, He introduced his son to me as he is planning to retire soon, spending more quality time with two grandsons.
+During the second year, he introduced his son to me, as he is planning to retire soon, spending more quality time with his two grandsons.

-His son- a middle man dressing like a school teacher, well groom and decently formal dressing.
-Mr. Christ has vast experience in logistic working in mainland China and a short stint in United State.
-When he took over his father business, my nightmare to begin.
-1st year, there was four genuine minor claims wich was duly honored and full settlement by the insurer.
+His son is a middle-aged man dressed like a school teacher, well-groomed, and in decently formal attire.
+Mr Christ has vast experience in logistics, working in mainland China and a short stint in the United State.
+When he took over his father’s business, my nightmare began.
+In 1st year, there were four genuine minor claims, which were duly honoured and fully settled by the insurer.

-Upon renewal, I reevaluation the risk and adjust the premium accordingly.
-During the duration, they were 2 minor claims within 2 months, followed by 2 major claims one week after another consecutively.
+Upon renewal, I reevaluate the risk and adjust the premium accordingly.
+During the duration, there were 2 minor claims within 2 months, followed by 2 major claims one week after another consecutively.

-As I was away handling another claim, after finish my job, I paid him a cordially visited him on my way home.
+As I was away handling another claim, after finishing my job, I paid him a cordially visited him on my way home.

 “Mr. Christ, very lucky you have the GIT insurance to cover the claim.”

-I personally investigate the claim, read every wording of the submitted documents.
+I personally investigated the claim and read every wording of the submitted documents.
 Thus, the four claims were delaying for some time.
-Mr. Christ blew up of his anger, he hired one lawyer to file the claim, another more veteran and prominent one followed suit.
+Mr. Christ blew up in his anger; he hired one lawyer to file the claim; another, more veteran and prominent one followed suit.

-The insurer called me up to meet the 2 hired lawyers with the presence of the insured in the insurance office.
+The insurer called me up to meet the 2 hired lawyers in the presence of the insured in the insurance office.

-“The last claim more than RM400,000 of consignment, the contract is ex-work, the buyer is from oversea, does your client .i.e the transporter has any insurable interest on the good?
+“The last claim is more than RM400,000 of the consignment; the contract is ex-work, the buyer is from overseas; does your client? i.e., the transporter has any insurable interest in the good?
 I questioned the well-prepared lawyers.

 Claim repudiate

 Another 3 lorries that make the claim were not with the contract of affreightment signed up with the transporter.
-The outsiders’ lorries were not in the subcontract list payroll.
+The outsiders’ trucks were not in the subcontract list payroll.
 The insured had abused the weakness on the annual carrying.
-Besides, anyone lorries with a genuine claim can forward to him, of which he took a lion share of the claim money.
+Besides, anyone with a genuine claim can forward it to him, of which he took a lion’s share of the claim money.

 The insured had a high moral hazard on the fraud claim.

-Finally, The insurer discharged all their liability from the renewal date, and fully refund the paid premium to the transporter.
+Finally, The insurer discharged all their liability from the renewal date and fully refunded the paid premium to the transporter.

 If you like my article.

-Please share it out with your friend or family member.
+Please share it with your friend or family member.
 Sharing is joy doubles.
-I welcome any suggestion and comment or be a subscriber to my mailing list.
+I welcome any suggestions and comments, or be a subscriber to my mailing list.

 Thanks

-8 thoughts on “Utmost Good Faith Binding Between Insured And Insurer Part III
+8 thoughts on “Utmost Good Faith: Insured-Insurer Binding Part III

 1. True, everyone, I know taking insurance very lightly, until claim occurr, start looking agent or lawyer, But the saddest part is that lawyer does not study claim and insurance law until they are doing Master degree.
 The next chapter still mixing with the right ingredients before putting in the oven.